boardwalk-empire

 World War II

-The structure of the Organized Crime did not change except that it sometimes worked with the American government.
+The structure of Organized Crime did not change except that it sometimes worked with the American government.

 The Cold War

-1951: the Kefauver commission was set up to investigate crime and Mc Carthy was against the communists.
+1951: the Kefauver Commission was set up to investigate crime and McCarthy was against the communists.
 Both are often associated.
+The Kefauver Commission was headed by Senator Kefauver (for Tennessee).

-In 1950, he became chairman of the Senate committee to Investigate Organized Crime in interstate commerce.
+In 1950, he became chairman of the Senate Committee to Investigate Organized Crime in Interstate Commerce.
 The committee studied:

 • inter-state gambling and racketeering